schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 \[Image 5.28.2: The mBot stopping before the end marker\]

-There's one more thing to do now: get the robot to turn around, as soon as it detects an obstacle, and go back where it started.
+There's one more thing to do now: get the robot to turn around, as soon as it detects an obstacle, and go back to where it started.

 ### Making a U-turn

-We are now getting closer to having the mBot deal with the end of line problem.
+We are now getting closer to having the mBot deal with the end of line issue.

 We would like to get it to turn around enough to re-establish contact with the line and then continue moving in the opposite direction.